techiediaries/techiediaries/_posts/2019/2019-07-25-flutter-rest-api-example-dart-async-await-future-api.md

 ## Conclusion

 In this tutorial, we've learned about asynchronous programming and how Dart deals with async operations either using the async/await keywords or the Future API.
-Finally, we implemented a simple example of an API call to an Open API with Flutter and `ListView.builder`.
+Finally, we implemented a simple example of a RESR API call to an Open API with Flutter and `ListView.builder`.